wunnlung/personal-projects/FlappyBird_Python-master/README.txt

-running it is pretty simple, just open a terminal shell in this folder and run flappy.py there are some config flags at the top of the file so be sure to either save a copy of your data before overwriting your save
+running it is pretty simple, just open a terminal shell in this folder and run flappy.py there are some config flags at the top of the file so be sure to either save a copy of your data before overwriting your save Currently inside the game is my solved working bird, so it should read that in from the file.